Nonye2K3/chia/Networking-and-Serialization.md

 * Sized bytes serialized in big endian format, i.e bytes32
 * BLSPublic keys serialized in bls format
 * BLSSignatures serialized in bls format
+* bool serialized into 4 bytes

 An item is one of:
 * streamable
 * primitive
 * List[item]
 * Optional[item]
+* Tuple[item1 .. itemx]
+* bytes

 A streamable is an ordered group of items.

 1. A streamable with fields 1..n is serialized by appending the serialization of each field.
 2. A List is serialized into a 4 byte size prefix (number of items) and the serialization of each item
 3. An Optional is serialized into a 1 byte prefix of 0x00 or 0x01, and if it's one, it's followed by the serialization of the item
+4. A tuple of x items is serialized by appending the serialization of each item.
+5. A bytes  object is serialized as a list, with a 4 byte size prefix and then the bytes.

 This format can be implemented very easily, and allows us to hash objects like headers and proofs of space, without complex serialization logic.